solana-foundation/developer-content/docs/core/fees.md

 - and provide long-term economic stability to the network through a protocol-captured minimum fee amount per transaction

-> **NOTE:** Network consensus votes are sent as normal system transfers, which
+> Network consensus votes are sent as normal system transfers, which means that
-> means that validators pay transaction fees to participate in consensus.
+> validators pay transaction fees to participate in consensus.

-## Basic economic design
+### Basic economic design

 Many blockchain networks \(e.g. Bitcoin and Ethereum\), rely on inflationary _protocol-based rewards_ to secure the network in the short-term.
 Over the